 2.)
 Star Biscuit Bites are a simple snack that starts with pre-made biscuit dough.

 4.)
-Or simply use a star-shaped cookie cutter on watermelon slices!
+Or use a star-shaped cookie cutter on watermelon slices!

 • MAKE •